Los Angeles Memorial Coliseum: 1920s

-On October 6, 1923, Pomona College and USC played in the inaugural game at the Coliseum, with the Trojans prevailing 23–7.
+On October 6, 1923, Pomona and USC played in the inaugural game at the Coliseum, with the Trojans prevailing 23–7.
 Situated just across the street from Exposition Park, USC agreed to play all its home games at the Coliseum, a circumstance that contributed to the decision to build the arena.

 From 1928 to 1981, the UCLA Bruins also played home games at the Coliseum.
 When USC and UCLA played each other, the "home" team (USC in odd-numbered years, UCLA in even), occupied the north sideline and bench, and its band and rooters sat on the north side of the stadium; the "visiting" team and its contingent took to the south (press box) side of the stadium.
 Excepting the mid-1950s and 1983–2007, the two teams have worn their home jerseys for the rivalry games for the Victory Bell.
 This tradition was renewed in 2008, even though the two schools now play at different stadiums.
 UCLA moved to the Rose Bowl in Pasadena in 1982.

 1930s–1940s

 In 1932, the Coliseum hosted the Summer Olympic Games, the first of two Olympic Games hosted at the stadium.
 The Coliseum served as the site of the field hockey, gymnastics, the show jumping part of the equestrian event, and track and field events, along with the opening and closing ceremonies.
 The 1932 games marked the introduction of the Olympic Village, as well as the victory podium.

-The former Cleveland Rams of the National Football League relocated to the Coliseum in 1946, becoming the Los Angeles Rams; however, the team later relocated again, first to Anaheim in 1980, then to St.Louis in 1995, only to move back to Los Angeles in 2016.
+The former Cleveland Rams of the National Football League moved to the Coliseum in 1946, becoming the Los Angeles Rams; however, the team later moved again, first to Anaheim in 1980, then to St.Louis in 1995, only to move back to Los Angeles in 2016.
 The Los Angeles Dons of the All-America Football Conference played in the Coliseum from 1946 to 1949, when the franchise merged with its NFL cousins just before the two leagues merged.
 The Coliseum hosted the NCAA Men's Division I Outdoor Track and Field Championships in 1934, 1939, 1949, and 1955.
 It also hosted several Coliseum Relays and several Compton-Coliseum Invitational (track and field) events from the 1940s until the 1970s.